Mark events, take measurements, and document findings directly on the waveform chart.

 Tip

-Click the list icon (with a badge showing the annotation count) at the right end of the annotation toolbar to open the Annotation Panel.
-This panel slides in from the right and provides a centralized view of all annotations on the current recording.
+Click the list icon in the annotation group of the main waveform toolbar (it sits between the Auto Fault Window button and the + Annotate pill) to open the Annotation Panel.
+A small numeric badge on the icon shows the current annotation count.
+The panel slides in from the right and provides a centralized view of all annotations on the current recording.

 The panel footer contains three actions: